zjpeters/advancedStatisticsForNeuroscience/examPreparationASN.md

 When the area to the left of the mode is larger, it is called 'negative skew', when the right area to the right of mode is larger, it is 'positive skew'

 *Chi-square distribution* $\chi^2$

+### Questions from exam

+- Know whether distribution include only integers, only positive values, whether they are infinite, and how many parameters are used

 ---